Severson-Group/docs.amdc.dev/source/getting-started/tutorials/vsi/index.md

 We will call the new user app `controller` in this tutorial.

-For detailed instructions on creating a new user app, see [this document](/firmware/xilinx-tools/create-user-app.md).
+Read the detailed instructions on creating a new user app in [this document](/firmware/xilinx-tools/create-user-app.md).

 ### Template App `*.h` File